-Master of Education in Human Development Counseling
+Online Master of Education with School Counseling Specialization

 The program prepares students for licensure in public and private schools.

 Why Earn an Online Master’s in School Counseling?

 Master’s programs in school counseling prepare students to have a significant impact on individuals, schools, families and communities.
 School counselors work directly with K-12 children to assess their overall well-being.
 They also consider social, emotional and environmental factors to create programs that support success in school and beyond.
 Counselors are uniquely positioned to have a lasting and positive effect on children and their families.